 Operating activities.
 Trends in cash flows from operating activities, excluding changes in assets and liabilities, for the last three years have generally been similar to the trends in our earnings.
-Depreciation and amortization were comparable in each of 2023, 2022 and 2021.
+Depreciation and amortization decreased in 2024 compared to 2023 primarily due to reductions in capital spending in 2023 and 2024 as a result of generally reduced demand levels.
+Depreciation and amortization in 2023 was comparable to 2022.
 See Note 1 to our Consolidated Financial Statements.

 Changes in assets and liabilities result primarily from the timing of production, sales and purchases.
 Such changes in assets and liabilities generally tend to even out over time.
 However, year-to-year relative changes in assets and liabilities can significantly affect the comparability of cash flows from operating activities.
+Cash provided by operating activities was \$22.9 million in 2024 compared to \$25.8 million in 2023.
+The \$2.9 million decrease in cash provided by operating activities was primarily the net result of:

+- A \$8.4 million decrease in operating income in 2024, - A higher amount of net cash provided by relative changes in inventories, receivables, payables and non-tax accruals in 2024 of \$3.0 million,

+- A \$1.8 million increase in interest received in 2024 due to higher interest rates and increased investment balances, partially offset by lower average loan balances on our loan to an affiliate, - A \$1.1 million decrease in cash paid for taxes in 2024 due to decreased earnings and the relative timing of payments, and - A \$.3 million decrease in depreciation and amortization.

 Cash provided by operating activities was \$25.8 million in 2023 compared to \$16.9 million in 2022.
 The \$8.9 million increase in cash provided by operating activities was primarily the result of:

-- A higher amount of net cash provided by relative changes in inventories, receivables, payables and non-tax accruals of \$7.8 million, - A \$.5 million decrease in cash paid for taxes in 2023 due to the relative timing of tax payments, and

-• A \$.5 million increase in interest received in 2023 due to higher interest rates and increased investment balances, partially offset by lower average loan balances on our loan to an affiliate.

-Cash provided by operating activities was \$16.9 million in 2022 compared to \$10.5 million in 2021.
-The \$6.4 million increase in cash provided by operating activities was primarily the net result of:

-- A \$4.9 million increase in operating income in 2022, - A lower amount of net cash used by relative changes in inventories, receivables, payables and non-tax accruals of \$3.9 million, - A \$3.1 million increase in cash paid for taxes in 2022 due to higher operating income, and - A \$.7 million increase in interest received in 2022 due to higher interest rates and increased investment balances, partially offset by lower average loan balances on our loan to an affiliate.
+- A higher amount of net cash provided by relative changes in inventories, receivables, payables and non-tax accruals in 2023 of \$7.8 million, - A \$.5 million decrease in cash paid for taxes in 2023 due to the relative timing of tax payments, and - A \$.5 million increase in interest received in 2023 due to higher interest rates and increased investment balances, partially offset by lower average loan balances on our loan to an affiliate.

 Relative changes in working capital can have a significant effect on cash flows from operating activities.
-As shown below, the total average days sales outstanding decreased from December 31, 2022 to December 31, 2023 and is primarily impacted by the timing of sales and collections in the last month of the year.
-For comparative purposes, we have provided 2021 numbers below.
+As shown below, the total average days sales outstanding decreased from December 31, 2023 to December 31, 2024 and is primarily impacted by the timing of sales and collections in the last month of the year.
+For comparative purposes, we have provided 2022 numbers below.

 December 31, December 31, December 31,

-Days Sales Outstanding: 2021 2022 2023
+Days Sales Outstanding: 2022 2023 2024

-Security Products 46 Days 45 Days 37 Days
+Security Products 45 Days 37 Days 36 Days

-Marine Components 30 Days 30 Days 31 Days
+Marine Components 30 Days 31 Days 23 Days

-Consolidated CompX 42 Days 41 Days 36 Days
+Consolidated CompX 41 Days 36 Days 33 Days

-As shown below, our average number of days in inventory decreased from December 31, 2022 to December 31, 2023 primarily due to the decrease at Security Products due to the fulfillment and shipping of a significant order during the fourth quarter of 2023.
-Days in inventory for Marine Components increased due to lower sales and increased inventory balances as a result of prior orders of certain raw materials with longer lead times discussed in Outlook above.
-For comparative purposes, we have provided 2021 numbers below.
+As shown below, our average number of days in inventory at December 31, 2024 was comparable to December 31, 2023 as the increase at Security Products was offset by the decline at Marine Components.
+Security Products days in inventory at December 31, 2024 increased from December 31, 2023 due to the fulfillment and shipping of a significant order during the fourth quarter of 2023.
+The average number of days in inventory for Marine Components declined from December 31, 2023 to December 31, 2024 due to elevated inventory balances at December 31, 2023 as a result of prior orders of certain raw materials with longer lead times delivered in the fourth quarter of 2023.
+For comparative purposes, we have provided 2022 numbers below.